fgpv-vpgf/rcs/docs/deployment.md

 1. Ensure python is a 2.7.x release
 1. Get an RCS release package `rcs-X.Y.Z.zip`
-1. Extract the release package, it should be somewhere IIS can be configured to read from `c:\inetpub\rcs-1.0.0`
+1. Extract the release package, it should be somewhere IIS can be configured to read from `c:\inetpub\rcs-X.Y.Z`
 1. [Optional] Get prepackaged dependencies (should be a directory full of `.whl` files)
 1. Install pip (https://pip.pypa.io/en/latest/installing.html)
 1. Install virtualenv `pip install virtualenv`
 1. Create python virtual environment in the release location and activate it
 ```
-cd c:\inetpub\rcs-1.0.0
+cd c:\inetpub\rcs-X.Y.Z
 virtualenv .
 scripts\activate
 ```